Skip to content

 Diffusers Make the Difference

-Apply the Oil to a Towel Warmer or Tissue
+Apply the Oil to a Towel or Sponge Near the Steam Outlet

 What Are the Best Steam Room Essential Oils?